 Hello, I’m Katy Beskow.
 I’m a cook, food writer and cookery tutor with a passion for good food.
 You’ll find me creating new recipes, demonstrating at food festivals, writing for magazines and teaching vegan cookery- so if you need me, I’ll be in the kitchen!
 I live in Yorkshire and cook in my tiny, yet fully functional kitchen.

-My debut cookbook 15 Minute Vegan (Quadrille £15) is available now!
-You can buy the book in the UK at Tesco, Waterstones, Oliver Bonas, Amazon and independent retailers.
+My best-selling cookbook 15 Minute Vegan (Quadrille £15) is available from Tesco, Waterstones, Oliver Bonas, Amazon and independent retailers.
 The book is also now available in the US, Canada and Australia, Italy, France and Holland.
-My second cookbook 15 Minute Vegan: Comfort Food (Quadrille, £15) is launched in March 2018 and is available to pre-order now.
+My second cookbook 15 Minute Vegan: Comfort Food (Quadrille, £15) is out now.

 I moved to London when I was eighteen and it wasn’t long before discovering that I would never have enough money (two months exactly!).
 I stumbled across a market in Tooting, South London, where I could buy lots of fresh fruit and vegetables for very little.
 I’d then create dishes using all the produce.
 My passion for food has humble beginnings and I have now been vegan for over 11 years.
 I am an ethical vegan, with a primary love of great food.